srispaceharsha/nightwatch-posture-prototype/README.md

 # SeniorCare State Machine Prototype - README

+**Goal:**

+To monitor a patient / elderly person during day/night to alert when they sit up or move away from the bed.

+The set up uses:
+1. Raspberry Pi 5
+2. IR camera
+3. Goole MediaPipe
+4. Home Assistant Companion app

+Assumptions for this V1 version:

+1. There is only the `Person Under Monitoring (PUM)` in the camera's field view.
+2. Alerting set up will be turned on once the PUM is already lying flat on the bed / ground.
+3. After an alert, there is a pause window of X minutes, during which no alerts will be sent.

-**Goal:** Build a Mac CLI prototype to test all 8 state transitions before building the iOS app.
+**Tech Goal:** Build a Mac CLI prototype to test all 8 state transitions before building the iOS app.

 **Note:** Entire code is written by Claude Code AI.
 A human did the orchestration and testing.